MathysBgh/UTA_project/README.md

 | Ghaderi-style extension | pairwise preferences | non-monotone additive utility |
 | Zhang-style approach | reference assignments | additive sorting model with thresholds |

-## What Is In This Repository

-Only the files below are currently tracked in Git.

 ### Core code